odin-lang/odin-lang.org/content/docs/overview.md

 **Note:** This operation is only recommended to be used for prototyping and quick tests.
 Please do not abuse it.

 ### Built-in constants and values

+There are a few built-in constants and values in Odin which have different uses:

 ```odin
 false // untyped boolean constant equivalent to the expression 0!=0
 true  // untyped boolean constant equivalent to the expression 0==0